gsuuon/tabenol/notes/Design.md

 let execOnKeys objStore keys query =
     // runs a query on an ordered list of keys
-    // returns a list of keys which matched
+    // returns a list of keys

     let curIdx = 0
     let resultKeys = []